anvbackman/Programvaruteknik-DT180G/Project/README.md

 and is applied to each ability based on the project specification.

 The boolean method execute() is used to return the abilities name, attack or heal value, amount of targets and who to attack.
 The name of the ability is retrieved using the classes toString() method.
+It is important to note that all single attack abilities shall be multiplied with the constant SINGLE_TARGET_ABILITY_MULTIPLIER to make them more viable.

 This was the most basic ability, so lets move on to one of the more advanced ones.
 For example the ElementalBlast class.